-5.1.1 Conduct the tests in this protocol using the Global Vehicle Target (GVT) as shown in Figure 3 below.
+5.1.1 Conduct the tests in this protocol using the Global Vehicle Target (GVT) as shown in Figure 5-1 below.
 The GVT replicates the visual, radar and LIDAR attributes of a typical M1 passenger vehicle.

-Figure 3: Global Vehicle Target (GVT)
+Figure 5-1: Global Vehicle Target (GVT)

+- 5.1.2 To ensure repeatable results the combination of the propulsion system and GVT must meet the requirements as detailed in TB025 Global Vehicle Target specification for Euro NCAP v1.0.

-- 5.1.2 The GVT is designed to work with the following types of sensors:
+- 5.1.3 The GVT is designed to work with the following types of sensors:

 - Radar (24 and 77 GHz)

 - LIDAR

 - Camera